kingsimba/nc-runtime/README.md

 The most important implementation difference I noticed is that:

 - For std::shared_ptr, the control block(contains RC, weak_ptrs) is put outside of the object.
+  (Note: Later, I learned that there is a std::enabled_shared_from_this.
+I shall update the document when I have time.)
 - For most self-implemented RC, the control block is in the base object.

 At first, I think `std::shared_ptr` will have to make one additional malloc() for the control block.